Kosta Khetagurov

-Life

-Education
+Early life and education

 Konstantin (Kosta) Khetagkaty was born on October 15, 1859, in the remote mountain village of Nar.
 Situated at the terminus of a lengthy road, Nar is a small yet notable town near the larger town of Tibsli in the Alagir gorge of North Ossetia.
 Located close to the Georgian-Russian border, this geographical proximity would later prove significant.

-Quickly, Kosta was recognized as a drawing prodigy.
-The attention of many and all was raised by this fact, and Kosta had very high expectations set for him.
-These years were difficult for Kosta but helped his development strongly.
+Kosta was recognized as a drawing prodigy.

-It came time for Kosta to enter a new school.
-Due to his recognition as a gestating artist, Kosta was selected to attend a distant and more prestigious school, the school of the Stravopol Lyceum.
-This school was one of great color, and was in a region of Russian significance, the later place where Mikhail Gorbachev cut his teeth.
-Kosta's remarkable facility with brush and pen was apprehended and remarked upon by the Russian drawing master Smirnov, who was not related to the beverage.
+Due to his recognition as a gestating artist, Kosta was selected to attend a distant school, the Lyceum in Stravopol.
+Kosta's remarkable facility with brush and pen was apprehended and remarked upon by the Russian drawing master Smirnov.

 It was now that a crossroads arose.
 Kosta had a disagreement with father Khetagurov about the direction of his future efforts.
 The father was convinced that the proper life for Kosta was that of a soldier.
 As a result, the father informed Kosta of the many patriotic benefits and opportunities for the fighting man.
 Kosta, however, rebutted this argument strongly that he was not interested in fighting opportunities.
 There was some back and forth on this matter.
 Eventually, Kosta won out, though it is not known whether this was done by reconciling or by scorning father Khetagurov.
 The mind made up, in 1881 Kosta entered the Academy of Arts in Petersburg.
 There, the din and hubbub surrounding Kosta's work raised the expectations even higher.
 There was a widespread thought that Kosta would become an artist for life.

 A double-edged sword struck the poor Kosta, however, as he found his stipend suddenly removed from his life.
 The stipend has been up to this point in the story a form of deep reliance by Kosta, and he struggled to maintain himself without it.
 There were trials of the spirit as the many hours of work stockpiled.
 There were trials of the body as Kosta was forced to undertake laborious activities in pursuit of sustenance.
 Still, one end did not meet the other.
 In these dark times Kosta was buffeted by an impossible situation.
 He had no choice but to throw the towel in and return to Nar.
 Why was the stipend taken from Kosta?
 It is a fact unknown, but at least one author speculates it was due to the political divisions that were becoming rife in Russia.